Black Mirror Season 3 Finale Hated In The Nation Review

 Blimey.
 If you ever needed an excuse to not be a vicious online troll, this is it.
 Also, don't be a shitty person and, for heaven's sake, protect the bees.

-The final Black Mirror episode begins with DCI Karin Parke (Kelly Macdonald) giving testimony in a British court.
-It all started on May 15, she says.
+The episode begins with DCI Karin Parke (Kelly Macdonald) giving testimony in a British court.
+It all started on the 15th of May, she says.

-May 15 is the day British journalist Jo Powers is branded a pariah by the public over her controversial denigration of a disability rights activist who has died by suicide.
+The 15th of May is the day British journalist Jo Powers is branded a pariah by the public over her controversial denigration of a disability rights activist who has died by suicide.
 Everyone's tweeting their hatred for Powers and someone has even taken the trouble to send her a cake iced with the words "Fucking Bitch."

 It truly is a rotten day for the hate-mongering hack.
 She's later found with her throat slashed.
 According to her husband, who is in the hospital with injuries from the attack, she mutilated herself.